HR leader

 FAQ

-What’s the biggest risk of AI for employees?
+What is the biggest AI-related burnout risk for employees?

 Better support, better outcomes, stronger teams.